komdemo/Learn-Python/README.md

-# learn-Python
+# Learn-Python
-Learn to code with Python
+Learn to code with Python from basic to intermediat.
+This is my hobby as coding
+Thanks for reading